NativeScript/docs-v8/app-resources.md

 # Understanding App_Resources

+The App_Resources folder contains platform-specific resources of the application (icons, configuration files, native code, etc.).
+An application that supports both Android and iOS would therefore contain a subfolder for each platform.

-This page serves as a quick reference to understand how most settings in App_Resources affect the look of a NativeScript app.
+This page serves as a quick reference to understand how most settings in App_Resources affect behavior and the the look of a NativeScript app.

 **Quick Links:**
 [[toc]]